uikit/uikit-site/docs/pages/slider.md

 ## Infinite Scrolling

 By default, infinite scrolling is enabled.
-To disable this behavior, just add `finite: true` option to the attribute.
+To disable this behavior, just add the `finite: true` option to the attribute.

 ```html
 <div uk-slider="finite: true">...</div>